mingrammer/flog/README.md

 </p>

 <p align="center">
-A fake log generator for common formats
+A fake log generator for common log formats
 </p>

 <br><br><br>

-flog is a fake log generator for common formats such as apache-common, apache error and RFC3164 syslog.
+flog is a fake log generator for common log formats such as apache-common, apache error and RFC3164 syslog.

 It is useful for testing some tasks which require log data like amazon kinesis log stream test.